 Although “caning” is a general term for chair seat weaving, there are actually many types of weaving each involving different types of materials, techniques, and TIME!

-Below you will find a general description of the types of “caning” your seat may have and what it may cost to fix your chair.
+3. Below you will find a general description of the types of “caning” your seat may have and what it may cost to fix your chair.
+We have noted chairs that need shellac* and have separated the price for shellac coating in case customers want to save money by doing this simple process themselves.
 Check the bottom of the page for additional fees that you may incur.

 Call 828-707-4553 or email email@example.com.

 *PAPER FIBER RUSH: $8/inch (measure across the widest part of the seat, usually the front edge rail).
 This type of chair takes about 7 hours to complete.
 Often this measurement is around 17 inches, so 17in.
 X $8 = $136.